The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

-\textsc{RayGal} data are divided into four categories: snapshots, FLRW light-cones, relativistic catalogues and maps.
+\textsc{RayGal} data are divided into four categories: snapshots, FLRW light cones, relativistic catalogues, and maps.
 Most of the \textsc{RayGal} data are available on the website of the COS team at LUTH \footnote{ \href{https://cosmo.obspm.fr/public-datasets/}{https://cosmo.obspm.fr/public-datasets/}}.